OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/cosmos-db/documentdb-sql-query.md

 ### <a name="nested-properties"></a>Propriedades aninhadas
-Em Olá exemplo a seguir, está projetando duas propriedades aninhadas `f.address.state` e `f.address.city`.
+No exemplo a seguir, estamos projetando duas propriedades aninhadas, `f.address.state` and `f.address.city`.

 **Consulta**